-Each team must use appropriate safety procedures and equipment in the chemical preparation area to insure against chemical exposures, spills, and mis-identification or mixing of chemicals.
+Each team must use appropriate safety procedures and equipment in the chemical preparation area to ensure protection against chemical exposures, spills, and mis-identification or mixing of chemicals.
 The following rules apply:

-- 4.1 Each team must provide the appropriate personal protective equipment for use in the chemical prep area, as identified in their JSA, and must use them properly.
-This includes lab coats, safety glasses, gloves, face shields, and hearing protection. - 4.2 The personal protective equipment must be used appropriately by all team members depending upon the hazards encountered during the chemical preparation. - 4.3 All containers with chemicals, including bottles, beakers, syringes and plastic bags must be properly labeled.
+- 4.1 Each team must provide the appropriate personal protective equipment (PPE) for use in the chemical prep area, as identified in their JSA, and must use them properly.
+This includes lab coats, safety glasses, gloves, face shields, and hearing protection. - 4.2 The personal protective equipment must be used appropriately by all team members depending on the hazards encountered during the chemical preparation. - 4.3 All containers with chemicals, including bottles, beakers, syringes and plastic bags must be properly labeled.
 This includes containers holding reactants, intermediates, products or mixtures.
-The label must minimally include the identity of the chemical(s), and the identity of the Chem-E-Car team, in clear English.
-Labels must be provided by the Chem-E-Car team. - 4.4 All chemical pouring or mixing in the preparation area must be done with spill containment.
-A large tray, compatible with your chemicals, with a volume large enough to hold your chemical quantities, is required. - 4.5 In order to facilitate the safe use of chemicals at the competition site, a designated area will be identified where teams must mix or prepare their chemicals (unless the material was shipped pre-mixed).
-All chemicals will be made available to the teams in the chemical preparation area at least 1 hour prior to the performance competition.
-Unfortunately, due to hotel/convention center safety regulations it is not possible to allow teams to do "trial runs".
-Teams that violate these safety rules jeopardize the continued operation of the Chem-E-Car Competition[®] and may be disqualified by the judges. - 4.6 Absolutely no chemicals will be available for any team prior to 3 hours before the competition start time.
-This includes battery cars.
-Any requests to charge batteries overnight or any longer than 3 hours prior to the competition start time will not be granted. - 4.7 Teams who require electrical outlets in the prep area must provide a request and explanation with their EDP.
-Limited electrical outlets are typically available due to cost constraints at the Annual competition. - 4.8 Chemical waste disposal will be coordinated by the host school at the Regional and Annual Student Conference Competition.
+The label must minimally include the name of the chemical(s), and the name of the Chem-E Car team, in clear English.
+Labels must be provided by the Chem-E Car team. - 4.4 All chemical pouring or mixing in the preparation area must be done with spill containment.
+Your team must use a large tray compatible with your chemicals, with a volume large enough to hold your chemical quantities. - 4.5 To facilitate the safe use of chemicals at the competition site, a designated area will be identified where teams must mix or prepare their chemicals (unless the material was shipped pre-mixed).
+All chemicals will be made available to the teams in the chemical preparation area at least one (1) hour prior to the performance competition.
+Due to safety and hotel/convention center regulations, teams are NOT allowed to do "trial runs" at the competition site.
+Teams that violate these safety rules jeopardize the continued operation of the Chem-E Car Competition® and may be disqualified by the judges. - 4.6 Absolutely no chemicals will be available for any team prior to three (3) hours before start of the competition.
+This includes battery-operated cars.
+Any requests to charge batteries overnight or longer than three (3) hours before the competition starts will not be granted.

+- 4.7 Teams which require electrical outlets in the prep area must provide a request and explanation in their EDPs.
+Electrical outlets are typically limited at the Regional and Annual competitions because of budget constraints. - 4.8 Chemical waste disposal will be coordinated by the host school at the Regional and Annual Student Conference Competition.